 Old Garden Furniture Maintenance

-Clear wood oils for garden furniture
+Traditional wood oils for garden furniture

-How to restore the colour of grey, weathered garden furniture
+How to restore the colour of grey, weathered, garden furniture

 When applying a garden furniture oil always do a small test area to assess product suitability and final colour before starting any project.